TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/56 - Titus/Titus 2/Titus 2.15.md

 ---

-These things speak and exhort and reprove with all authority.
-Let no man despise thee.
+Say these things and exhort and reprove with all authority.
+Let no man despise you.